-Cognitive dissonance is the experience of mental tension that is caused by holding two or more conflicting beliefs, thoughts or feelings.
+Cognitive dissonance manifests as an experience of mental tension that is caused by holding two or more conflicting beliefs, thoughts or feelings.
 It does not occur just on the mental level, but might also involve our behaviour, such as doing something against our beliefs, or believing that we should do something and yet, avoid doing it.

 Tension resulting from such a ‘clash’ of cognitions might often escalate to the point of fear, and because our body is wired to get rid of the stimulus that causes fear (as fear signals a threat which needs to be eliminated or avoided), we are also wired to get rid of cognitive dissonance in order to re-establish the cognitive balance.

 The common strategies that resolve a conflict and reduce the discomfort:

 We might diminish the importance of the conflict by ignoring its importance, or we might entirely dismiss the new information/idea and the conflict it produces.

 When a wish to watch a film instead of exercising arises, we dismiss it and engage in exercise.
 Or we justify our wish by diminishing the importance of the old belief, such as believing that ‘It is just today that I take a break and watch a film instead’.
 Or we will entirely skip the state of dissonance and go with the flow and watch a film.

 We will entirely ignore someone’s opinion or what they’re saying because it’s in conflict with our knowledge.
 We will most likely not engage in the conversation or we might say they speak rubbish or nonsense.